Humaidu/material/notes-from-day-03.md

 Straight back into the labs at 1 sharp, with a bit of class hand-holding through the functions labs.

 15:30 and some people have got as far as for loops.
 I've told the class they can install python on their own laptops, but I think we're going to have to move on at lunchtime tomorrow.
 Git & Github in the afternoon, maybe then we can finish off with Python labs?

+I think the leaps we make in the lab (i.e. introducing range() fairly quietly, asking what it might do, rather than teaching it then using it) are a bit too much.